ghostanza/weatherbash/README.md

 # weatherbash

-This script connects to the Weather Underground API to bring weather forecasts to your command line.
+This shell script connects to the Weather Underground API to bring weather forecasts to your command line.

 ## Basic Usage
 * At the top of the script file there is a `loc` variable, this will be the location used by default when a location is not specified.